openebs-archive/openebs-docs/docs/ugcstor.md

    NAME              STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS       AGE demo-vol1-claim   Bound    pvc-3f86fcdf-02f6-11ea-b0f6-42010a8000f8   500Gi      RWO            openebs-sc-cstor   3h18m
    </div>

+   From the above output, get `VOLUME` name and use in the following command to get the details of corresponding cStor volume.
+All commands are peformed by considering above PVC.

    Get the details of cStor volume details using the following command: